isuruwa/WA-BOT/README.md

 ## ABOUT TOOL :  <img src="https://img.icons8.com/cute-clipart/50/000000/double-tick.png">

+## I'm Not Adding Any API s like downloaders , because they are unstable .
+You can Add If you Like

 ## Only a Base of Basic Whatsapp Bot Redeveloped Using https://github.com/adiwajshing/Baileys & https://github.com/MhankBarBar/termux-wabot , https://github.com/HotarouTakahashi/Termux-Whatsapp-Bot-English Repo s .
 Add Your Own Functions & Redevelop It .